-The Homestake seismometer array consisted of 24 seismic stations, -15 stations were located underground and 9 on the surface (, depicted in Figure 1).
-The locations of stations are known with uncertainties on the order of 1 m because of the necessity of precise survey for mining operations and the availability of precision digital maps assembled by SURF.
-Underground station locations were obtained from maps of the mine drifts based on past mine surveys, while these maps.
-Surface station coordinates come from long term averages of GPS data.
+The Homestake seismometer array consisted of 24 seismic stations, 15 underground and 9 on the surface, depicted in Figure 1.
+The locations of stations are known with uncertainties on the order of 1 m.
+Underground station locations were obtained from maps of the mine drifts based on past mine surveys, while surface station coordinates come from GPS data.
 All of the underground stations were installed between December 2014 and March 2015, and remained operational until December 2016.
 The surface stations were installed in May 2015 and remained operational until September 2016.
 The seismic equipment used in the experiment was provided by the Portable Array Seismic Studies of the Continental Lithosphere (PASSCAL) instrument center, which is a part of the Incorporated Research Institutions for Seismology (IRIS).
 Most stations used a Streckheisen STS-2 high-sensitivity broadband seismometer.
 The exceptions were the underground station 300 and three surface stations, where we deployed the more water resistant Guralp CMG-3T seismometers.